-kid-driven . community engaging . creative green spaces.
+We create kid-driven, community engaging, creative green spaces.

 "On Thursdays we have cooking classes [in the garden] with Nico [a volunteer]...the grown-ups don't do anything, the kids do it and we can see how our cooking skills are ,so we don't have to feel the adults are the only ones cooking in our lives" - Khali, 13 year old gardener

-Why do you like the garden?
-"Because I like making recipes, and we draw plants, and we go shopping by harvesting food and selling them outside [at the kid-run garden stand] - Daveyah, 7 year old gardener
+"[I like the garden] because I like making recipes, and we draw plants, and we go shopping by harvesting food and selling them outside [at the kid-run garden stand] - Daveyah, 7 year old gardener

-"With an 18 month old daughter, we think visits to the garden are a wonderful way to show her that there is a very diverse and wonderful world out there.
+"We think visits to the garden are a wonderful way to show [our duaghter] that there is a very diverse and wonderful world out there.
 In the short time our daughter has been participating it has forced us to also realize that programs like City Blossoms are absolutely vital to the youth in DC.
 A safe, positive environment where kids can be kids and have the opportunity to interact with adults and other members of the community equals a positive step forward." - Brian, parent & neighbor

 "City Blossoms' work and the Marion Street Garden in the Shaw community provide outstanding examples of what organizations can do to enrich the lives of local citizens, residents and children from all walks of life...Gardens and gardening strengthen communities by bringing people together, and fortify individuals in body, mind and spirit.
 The work City Blossoms does is priceless." - Martin, neighbor & community activist